tclahr/uac-docs/docs/index.md

 **--s3-presigned-url-log-file**

 This allows for using a pre-signed URL to upload the acquisition log file to S3 (if curl is available).
 Make sure you generate a PUT URL for this to work.
 It is strongly recommended to use single quotes to enclose the URL.

+### Azure Storage options

+**--azure-storage-sas-url**

+This allows for using a shared access signature (SAS) URL to upload the output file to Azure Storage (if curl is available).
+Make sure you generate a PUT URL for this to work.
+It is strongly recommended to use single quotes to enclose the URL.

+**--azure-storage-sas-url-log-file**

+This allows for using a shared access signature (SAS) URL to upload the acquisition log file to Azure Storage (if curl is available).
+Make sure you generate a PUT URL for this to work.
+It is strongly recommended to use single quotes to enclose the URL.

 ### Diagnostic options